ReadAlongs/Studio/Contributing.md

 Git.
 It is run via [husky](https://www.npmjs.com/package/husky), which is a JS Git hook manager, and you need Node to run it.

-If you don't already use Node, this is a bit more work to install that the pre-commit hooks above, but please take a moment to do this:
+If you don't already use Node, this is a bit more work to install than the pre-commit hooks above, but please take a moment to do this:

 - If you don't already use Node or nvm, or if you don't have admin access to the system